GustavMadslund/java-script-fun/README.md

 # Repository for some fun with JavaScript

 ## Learning points
-- Function return undefined by default
+- Functions return undefined by default